akkikiki/diff_joint_estimate/README.md

 diff_joint_learn
 ==============================

-This repository contains the code used in [Semi-Supervised Joint Estimation of Word and Document Readability (Fujinuma and Hagiwara 2021)](http://arxiv.org/abs/2104.13103).
+This repository contains the code and the data used in [Semi-Supervised Joint Estimation of Word and Document Readability (Fujinuma and Hagiwara 2021)](http://arxiv.org/abs/2104.13103).

-If you use the code from this repository, please cite our paper:
+If you use the code or the data from this repository, please cite our paper:

 ```
 @inproceedings{fujinuma-hagiwara2021semi,